When you practice couples meditation exercises you will strengthen your relationship. Plus, you will enhance pleasure in the bedroom.

 7. Oneness Meditation For Couples

-If you don’t want the experience to be physical, you can make it about emotional intimacy instead.
+If you don’t want the experience to be physical, make it about emotional intimacy.

 - Sit comfortably together